-Hormonal changes are the most common cause.
+Hormonal changes are the most common cause of cystic acne.
 As hormones fluctuate in women and men, both sexes are equally impacted.
 Puberty is often accompanied by acne flare-ups and for some, these may clear up on their own as the teenager’s hormone levels begin to normalize.
 Though acne by itself is not a major health concern, the damage that adolescents suffer to their self-esteem is often cause to seek out effective treatment methods.
 Though adolescent cystic acne may resolve on its own, the damage to self-esteem combined with the potential for permanent scarring often leads sufferers to seek treatment.

-Sometimes it is genetic and there is a hereditary link.
+Sometimes cystic acne is genetic and there is a hereditary link.
 Many people who have cystic acne have family members that also had the condition.
 Self-care remedies are often the first step sufferers use to treat acne.
 It is important that those with acne not use harsh chemicals to try to cleanse the skin.
 Instead, it is better to use a gentle, cleansing formula and wash the face without harsh, irritating chemicals.
-Additionally, people should ensure their hair does not become oily and transmit more oil to the skin.
+Additionally, people with cystic acne should ensure their hair does not become oily and transmit more oil to the skin.
 It is a good idea for those with cystic acne to choose hairstyles that keep the hair away from the face.
 Over-the-counter treatments that use benzoyl peroxide or salicylic acid are a good choice as they help promote skin peeling and exposing the healthy layer of new skin beneath.

 Several prescription medications are known to cause acne.
 These include lithium, corticosteroids, barbiturates, bromides, and iodides.
 Androgenic steroids may cause acne in men, while hormone-replacement-therapy may cause acne in women.
 When acne is caused by drugs, the pimples tend to appear the same in size and shape.
 In addition, treating drug-related acne is often simpler than with other causes as once the drug is stopped, the acne clears up.
 In some cases, a person may need to take long-term doses of medication that results in acne flare-ups.
 When a patient cannot stop taking their medication, a health care provider may decide to treat the acne with another prescription such as Accutane (Isotretinoin).